library-data-platform/ldpmarc/README.md

 CREATE EXTENSION pg_trgm WITH SCHEMA pg_catalog;
 ```

-Then grant the LDP administrator permission to use the extension,
+Then grant the LDP1 administrator permission to use the extension,
 e.g.:
 ```
 GRANT USAGE ON SCHEMA public TO ldpadmin;